En español | We love to think about decluttering and organizing. But we don't always love to do it.

 “When it comes to things that don’t have an inherent monetary value, you have to have a willingness to be vulnerable and have the conversation: ‘I love you, I’d like you to have this, do you want it?’ ” he says, adding that you have to “be OK with them saying no.”

 But all that work can get exhausting very quickly.
 That’s why Bell recommends breaking up your decluttering work.
 “The clutter didn’t arrive in a day, so don’t expect it to vacate in a day,” she says.
 “Schedule time to work on your home, set a timer, and applaud yourself at the end of each session.
 You may not be finished, but you have started.
 Keep going!”

 If all else fails, hire a professional organizer.
 “Once you’ve reached a point where you no longer are able to meet your goals, it’s time to call in the big guns to get you back on track,” Bell says.
 “A fresh set of eyes on your space can do wonders.”

-As for LaZar, two years after her divorce she is ready to move on from her past and let go of the stuff that came with it.
+As for LaZar, after her divorce, she was ready to move on from her past and let go of the stuff that came with it.
 “I am stronger emotionally, and I am more willing to let go of things I clung to in the past,” she says.
-“I want to focus on creating life experiences and new memories, instead of holding on to old things that no longer serve me.”
+“I want to focus on creating life experiences and new memories instead of holding on to old things that no longer serve me.”